-Over the three weeks we’ve been looking at getting past mediocrity.
-Job performance is the product of individual attributes, work effort and organizational support.
+Further to the issue of job performance, which we saw over the past two weeks, is the product of individual attributes, work effort and organizational support.
 Last week we looked at some of the individual attributes, which influence the capacity of workers to perform, more especially demographic characteristics (e.g. gender, age, ethnicity), competency characteristics (aptitude or ability) and personality characteristics (what a person is like).
 From a performance management point of view the individual attributes must match task requirements to facilitate job performance and here follows a summary of some of the conclusions we drew:

 Contrary to what many people believe, there are very few differences between men and women that would affect job performance.
 There are in fact no consistent differences between men and women in the ability to solve problems, analyse, compete, motivate, learn or socialise.
 Yet women face a hard time having to prove that they are able to perform just as well or even better than their male counterparts.